 4. The Indiana Economics Challenge is March 1-31, 2023.
 Once the competition begins, students can enter the Challenge website and complete a 40-question rapid fire exam consisting of macro, micro, and international questions.
 Each student will be given 45 minutes.

 Scoring: the sum of the top three individual scores on each team make up the team score.
 Scoring on individual tests are as follows:

 0 points for each unanswered or incorrect question

 Register and create teams at the Econ Challenge Registration page.

-Click on "Teacher/Coach Toolkit" for rules and other vaulable information.
+Click on "Teacher/Coach Toolkit" for rules and other valuable information.
 Keep in mind that Indiana's rules vary slightly.
-See the Indiana competition flyer (check back on Jan 25) for Indiana competition rules.
+See the Indiana competition flyer for Indiana competition rules.